MohammdReza-Ahmadi/BizFlow.API/README.md

 A clean, modular Web API project built using **.NET 8**, applying **Clean Architecture + Vertical Slice Architecture** principles to manage **customers**, **orders**, **invoices**, and **wallet-based payments** in a secure and scalable way.

+"## 📦 BizFlow.API",
+    "## 📦 BizFlow.API\n\n> 🧪 **Note:** This is a sample/test project designed for evaluation purposes.
+Some implementations, shortcuts, or simplifications (such as hardcoded users or lack of tests) are intentional to meet time constraints or to keep the scope focused during review."

 ## ✅ Features

 - 🔐 JWT-based authentication (Admin / Customer roles)